Recreation Park (San Francisco): Recreation Park, SoMA

+Recreation Park, Mission District

 Recreation Park, located in the Mission District 37°46′22″N 122°25′24″W, was the best known and longest-lived of these ballparks.
-It was the home of the Seals during 1907–13 and then 1915–30 after a one-year experiment playing at newly built Ewing Park near the Richmond District.
+It was the home of the Seals during 1907–13 and then 1915–30 after a one-year experiment playing at newly built Ewing Field near the Richmond District.
 The experiment was a fiasco, largely because of the cold and foggy summer weather endemic to western San Francisco.
 The Oaks, in turn, had essentially moved into Recreation Park in 1907 and played most of their games there (except Thursdays and Sunday mornings) until their new Oaks Park was opened in 1913, although they continued to play some games in San Francisco until sometime in the 1920s.
 This congenial arrangement was made easier by the fact that J. Cal Ewing, founding father of the PCL, owned both clubs for their first couple of decades.
 The ballpark sat 15,000.
 It also become the home of the Mission Reds (a.k.a.
 "Missions") upon their arrival in 1926.

 The Chicago White Sox held spring training at Recreation Park in 1909 and 1910.

-This final incarnation of Recreation Park was on a block bounded by 14th Street (north, right field); Valencia Street (east, first base); 15th Street (south, third base); and Guerrero Street (west, left field) 37°46′3″N 122°25′23″W. The stands were an unusual design, with a small lower deck topped directly above (thus protected from the weather) by a large upper deck, much of which was unroofed and open to the sunshine and the elements.
+This final incarnation of Recreation Park was on a block bounded by 14th Street (north, right field); Valencia Street (east, first base); 15th Street (south, third base); and Guerrero Street (west, left field) 37°46′3″N 122°25′23″W. The stands were an unusual design, with a small lower deck topped directly above (thus protected from the weather) by a large upper deck, much of which was initially unroofed and open to the sunshine and the elements.
 The stands were also made of wood.
 A new, concrete ballpark called Seals Stadium, less than a mile east of Recreation Park, opened in 1931 as the new home of both the Seals and the Missions.

-Recreation Park was demolished and the site was converted into a public housing project.
+Recreation Park could be safely described as cozy for batting.
+As shown in the Sanborn map, there were initially other buildings hemming the ballpark in, on three of its four sides, making for a relatively small playing area.
+Prior to the 1917 season, the club purchased the buildings bordering 15th and demolished them in order to rebuild and expand both the grandstand and the field.